 An incomplete home is one the subgrantee has physically traveled to in order to begin the weatherization process but could not begin or complete work due to one or more of the factors described in Section 3.30.

+If a reason for deferral is identified at the time of audit, carbon monoxide and smoke alarms may be installed as described in Section 2060 of the Weatherization Work Standards, if needed.
+Gas leaks may be addressed as described in Section 2021 of the Weatherization Work Standards.
+No other measures may be installed.

 If the subgrantee determines that a home cannot be weatherized without traveling to the home (e.g., the home has already been weatherized, the customer stated the home was for sale, etc.), the home cannot be considered an incomplete home, and Support may not be claimed.